 Leibowitz clarified that the mechanism needs to allow users to limit collection of personal data, not just provide the means to refuse targeted advertising.

-He praised the Digital Advertising Alliance, an association of online advertising groups, which said last month it will develop a way to allow consumers to limit collection of personal data through Web-browser settings that companies including Google Inc. (GOOG), Microsoft Corp.
-(MSFT) and Mozilla Corp. have agreed to implement.
+He praised the Digital Advertising Alliance, an association of online advertising groups, which said last month it will develop a way to allow consumers to limit collection of personal data through Web-browser settings that companies including Google Inc. (GOOG:US), Microsoft Corp.
+(MSFT:US) and Mozilla Corp. have agreed to implement.
 Leibowitz also welcomed the work of the World Wide Web Consortium, an international group that is developing global standards for do-not-track technology.

 “Three streams are coming together,” Leibowitz said.
 “They are all heading in the same direction: a persistent, effective, easy-to-use do-not-track option for consumers.”